-Grade 7 Math Adv Unit 12: Volume Projected Time Semester 2 Semester 2 Allotment: 5 Days Standards/Learning Goals: C Content Limits, Assessment Types, Calculator Standards/Learning Goals: MAFS.8.G.3.9 Know the formulas for the volumes of cones, cylinders, and spheres and use them to solve real-world and mathematical problems.
-Graphics of three-dimensional figures can be included.
-Dimensions must be given as rational numbers.
-Figures must not be composite Calculator: YES Equation Editor Multiple Choice Multiselect
+Semester 2 Unit 12: Volume 5 days: 4/19-4/23 Sta ndards/Learning Goals: Content Limits, Assessment Types, Calculator ormulas for the volumes of cones, d use them to solve real-world and included.
+Dimensions m ree-dimensional figures can be ust be given as rational numbers. not be composite